SLoh4137/umcp-tase/content/events/project-runway.md

   - social
   - gbm
 link: https://www.facebook.com/events/760631264362712/
+blurb: >-
+  Have u ever thought to urself\

+  HOT DANG I could be a super model\

+  OR EVEN BETTER\

+  holy John Mulaney I COULD BE A DESIGNER\

+  If you’ve never had those thoughts even cross your mind\

+  You are a prime candidate and competitor of this weeks FAM COMPETITON!\

+  Come join ur family in racing to make and model the best outfits using toilet paper and tape.\

+  7:00 PM @ TWS 0130 11/4
 ---
 Have u ever thought to urself\
 HOT DANG I could be a super model\